“Strategy without tactics is a daydream; tactics without strategy is a nightmare.”

 3. Use Retainer vs. Project Contracts

-The majority of outsourced marketing efforts are executed via retainers, according to the 2019 B2B Marketing Mix Report.1 More and more companies are taking advantage of retainers, recognizing that the nature of most digital marketing programs is long-term and ongoing.
+The majority of outsourced marketing efforts are executed via retainers, according to the last year’s B2B Marketing Mix Report.1 More and more companies are taking advantage of retainers, recognizing that the nature of most digital marketing programs is long-term and ongoing.

 Of course project work has its place for initiatives that have a concrete start and end, such as completing a brand strategy, creating a website or producing a marketing brochure.
 But when it comes to implementing a complete marketing program, including digital, retainer contracts are the way to go.